A Dramatic Turn of Events

 "He'll do it," Baird told her.
-There was a bit of satisfaction in his eyes; no doubt the thought of anyone taking away Nasael's bragging rights gave him reason to be excited.
+There was a bit of satisfaction in his eyes; the thought of anyone taking away Nasael's bragging rights was reason enough for excitement.

 The age lines in the Chief's face darkened as she frowned.
 "Either way, just shut that thing off first," she said, pointing a finger at the implant.

 "Of course, Chief," Arus agreed.
 While the implant did provide various advantages in combat situations, Arus refused to use its abilities to give himself any sort of edge over his fellow soldiers during training exercises and competitions.
 He wanted to be on the same level as them; it helped him retain a strong connection with his humanity.
-Any non-vital functions remained deactivated unless needed.
+Any non-vital functions remained deactivated.

 With a shake of her head, Morsul was off to the watchtower at the end of the obstacle course where she would later oversee Arus' run.
 He sometimes got the feeling she held some sort of malice toward him due to the implant—it was the only one of its kind in the known universe, and many people feared what they didn't understand—but he shrugged the feeling away just as quickly as it surfaced.
 The Chief took special care to ensure that every competition was fair to the participants involved, and there was no reason he'd want her to treat him otherwise.

 Baird nodded in understanding.
-"What's the Commander kept you busy with for the past few days?"
+"What's the commander kept you busy with since returning?"